meom-group/DCM/DOC/dcm_compil_manual.md

 #### File name convention:

-  Once the concept of `CONFIG` and `CASE` is well understood, all files produced by a model experiment will use the following rule for the name :
+  `CONFIG` and `CASE` are used throughout all the production process, in particular for naming model output files.
+The rule is as follows :

 ```
     <CONFIG>-<CASE>_<TAG>_<GRID>.nc